wyne-ybanez/Weathertop-v2/README.md

 ### Efficiency:

-The web app incorporates a utilities folder with the follow files: 'Conversions' and 'StationAnalytics'.
+The web app incorporates a utilities folder with the follow files: 'conversions' and 'station-analytics'.
 This utilities folder is utilised in the web app for automatic calculations.
 The user's readings will be converted to its relevant data as per the user's input.
 Hence, it is an efficient system as the user will not need to do this from scratch.

 ### Convenience:

-The web app also incorporates a database and is deployed through Heroku.
+The web app also incorporates and runs its own database record.
+It is also deployed through Heroku.
 Hence, many users can access the site, create accounts and begin recording their own weather readings through their respective stations.
-This data is then recorded on ElephantSQL and is identified according to the user's member_id.
+This data is then recorded in a JSON file within the models directory and is identified according to the user's member_id.

 ## Testing